hosstay/login-example-DP/README.md

     * Create at least 1 board (Showing DB method):
         * exec into postgres docker container and log into postgres
         * run 'INSERT INTO boards_board (name, description) VALUES ('Django', 'For Django discussion');
-    * Create a bunch of threads and posts (Showing interactive shell method):
+    * Create a bunch of threads and comments (Showing interactive shell method):
         * exec into app docker container
         * run 'python manage.py python' to enter interactive python shell
         * run the code below

 ```
 from django.contrib.auth.models import User
-from boards.models import Board, Thread, Post
+from boards.models import Board, Thread, Comment

 user = User.objects.first() # need to have created a user with the webpage
 board = Board.objects.get(name='Django')